 How can Canadian small business owners set up a GRSP or Pension Plan?

-With an increasingly competitive market for talent, more organizations are looking for ways to stand out as employers.
 One way of gaining a competitive edge is by offering employees access to a group retirement plan.
-This benefit has been shown to have wide appeal among Millennials and Baby boomers alike.
+This benefit has been shown to have wide appeal among millennials and baby boomers alike.
 And considering the mounting challenges Canadians face to save enough money to fund lengthier retirements, it is imperative that more and more employers offer group retirement plans.

 Retirement Plan Options

 This brings up the question of what kind of plan should be set up.
-Fortunately, there are multiple options available that address different priorities for both employees as well as employers.
+Fortunately, there are multiple options available that address different priorities for both employees and employers.

 Registered Retirement Savings Plan (RRSP)

 Group RRSPs (or GRSPs as they are sometimes called) have become the most popular option for small businesses in Canada.
 This is because they are straightforward to implement, do not require a plan text and trust agreement, and provide plan members with some measure of flexibility on how to use their savings.

 With an RRSP, an employee can borrow up to $35,000 tax-free to fund the purchase of a home as part of the Home Buyer’s Plan (HBP).
 This feature is particularly appealing to millennials struggling to enter the housing market.
 Tax-free borrowing is also allowed to fund continuing education under the Lifelong Learning Plan (LLP).

 Yet the flexibility afforded by RRSPs also proves to be their Achilles’ heel.
 Whereas the two withdrawal options mentioned above can indirectly contribute to better retirement outcomes for plan members, group RRSPs enable employees to withdraw funds from their nest egg at any point in time.
 Unlike the case with the HBP and LLP, all such withdrawals are taxable.